isomerpages/moe-temaseksec/_prospective-students/Direct School Admission 2026/DSA Information (2027 Sec 1 Intake).md

 ---
 <p><strong>Direct School Admission-Secondary (DSA-Sec) Exercise</strong>
 </p>
-<p>At Temasek Secondary School, we are guided by our school motto “We Care”
+<p>At Temasek Secondary School, we are guided by our motto, “We Care,” to
-to provide a nurturing and inclusive environment that develops every child holistically.
-To us, each child is unique and providing them with the optimum learning experiences would bring out their talent and imbue them with the character and values that would enable them to thrive and learn for life.
+provide a nurturing and inclusive environment that supports the holistic development of every student.
+We believe that each child has a talent waiting to be discovered.
+We are a school that believes in offering meaningful and enriching learning experiences.
+In the process, we hope to bring out every child’s strengths while nurturing the character and values in every child so that they have the qualities needed to thrive and learn for life.
-Here, we are always on the lookout for driven individuals who demonstrate character traits like resilience and empathy as well as cherish our school values of Teamwork, Performance Excellence, Integrity and Care to join our school through the Direct Schools Admission (DSA) exercise held once each year.</p>
+We welcome driven and committed applicants who exhibit positive qualities such as resilience and empathy, and who are willing to live by the school’s core values of Teamwork, Performance Excellence, Integrity, and Care.
+Come join the Temasek family in 2027 through the annual Direct School Admission (DSA) exercise.</p>
-<p>Primary 6 students are welcome to participate in the DSA-Sec Exercise
+<p>All Primary 6 students are welcome to participate in the school’s DSA-Sec
-and successful applicants will join Temasek Secondary School in January 2027.</p>
+Exercise and successful applicants will join Temasek Secondary School Secondary 1 intake in January 2027.</p>
 <p>For more information on this year’s DSA-Sec Exercise for Sec 1 admission
-for 2027, please refer to MOE’s DSA centralised application portal. <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
+for 2027, please refer to MOE’s DSA centralized application portal.</p>
+<p><a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
 </p>
 <p><strong>DSA-Sec to Temasek Secondary School: Domains and Criteria</strong>
 </p>